v2sCollections/City-of-Dreams/README.md

 <details><summary>CLICK FOR DETAILS</summary>
 - Adds the animation you see when you first pick up a weapon, configurable in the game.
+- Adds the ability to watch TV anywhere, after completing a tiny collection quest.
+- Adds an In-game torch.
+- Adds real names to all vendors.
+- Adds expression and pose packs for photo mode.
+- Adds a fully useable stock market system that dynamically reacts to quests and player action.
-- Virtual Atelier adds an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles, and more.
+- Adds a Virtual Atelier an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles, and more.
-- In-game torch.
 - Game time tweaks to make days and nights twice as long.
-- Vendors now show their real names.
-- Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
+- Allows full control over the in-game radio.
+Features include disabling individual songs on each radio station, skipping the current song and creating custom playlists of songs from any station that can be shuffled and saved.
 - Immersive time skip allows you to still see the world around you when you skip time.
-- Expression and pose packs for photo mode add over 100 different poses and expressions.
 - The weather has been completely rebalanced you will see more changes in weather.
 - NPCs will now casually interact with you as you walk near them.
-- Fully useable stock market system that dynamically reacts to quests and player action.
 - Better viewing angles when in first person.
-- No more crowd panic from using computers, doors, access points, etc.
-- No more crowd panic caused by stealth grab takedowns or body pickups.
-- V can now press the aim button to walk without zooming in.
-- V can now purchase all the popular drugs in Night City.
 - V can now pay off NCPD to get rid of your crime status.
 - V can now have drinks at bars around Night City.
 - V can now eat at food vendors around Night City.